 Types of Phishing

-Unlike an Ip address, which doesn’t really give personal information of a person to a phisher cellphone or mobile numbers do have an easy access to this information.
-Therefor an SMS message designed to scare the recipient into calling a number to enquire about something (like a fake purchase information or a tempting lottery money) would provide the attacker a validation of your number, meaning he knows that this number is valid.
+An SMS message designed to scare the recipient into calling a number to enquire about something (like a piece of fake purchase information or tempting lottery money) would provide the attacker a validation of your number, meaning he knows that this number is valid.

-How fast they grow and spread, is really alarming now.
-Bluetooth, GPRS, CDMA, they can get into your mobiles in the form of wallpapers, ringtones.
+These are a severe threat to the mobile because of the technology itself.
+As technology advances, even the spammers get smarter because there is always loopholes.
+How fast they grow and spread is alarming now.
+Bluetooth, 4G, VOLTE.
+They can get into your mobiles in the form of wallpapers, ringtones.
 In short anything, we like and is attractive.

 Spear phishing is targeted at a specific group or an enterprise.
-Hmm lets make it simple.
-Let’s say, you are an employee of a company, and you get an email which looks exactly like your project manager sent it.
-And in the email it asks you for vital information of the company.
+Let’s say you are an employee of a company, and you get an email that looks exactly like your project manager sent it.
+And in the email, it asks you for vital information about the company.
 You don’t mind sending him(after all he is your boss!!).